Tibshot/bleetz/README.md

 ## Usage

-It's important to notice that task name has to be put at end of command.
+It's important to notice that action name has to be put at end of command.

 ### Available options